 Snow Peak's attempt at an "all-in-one" solo cookset,…

 Price Paid: $36

 Snow Peak's attempt at an "all-in-one" solo cookset, whose titanium and silicone components don't quite go together as well as peanut butter and jelly.
-The pliability of the silicone, while making each of the items (lid and cup) multi-functional, is also what makes it too flimsy for it to constitute as legitimate cookware.
-Take the pot and lid with, and leave the cup at home.
+The pliability of the silicone, while making each of the items (lid and cup) multi-functional, also makes it too flimsy to constitute as legitimate cookware.
+Take the pot and lid with, leave the cup at home.

 - "All-in-one" nesting design packs neatly and leaves plenty of room inside

 - Lightweight (6.1 oz) for a complete pot/lid/cup system

 - Cup too flimsy to hold, too small to be useful